DerGuru/The-Resonant/Characters/Combined Dossiers.md

 ## Role in the Story
 - Provides vital research leads and unlocks technical obstacles (digital or harmonic theory)
-- Balances the team emotionally—snarky, but grounded in realism
+- Balances the team emotionally - snarky, but grounded in realism
 - Occasionally in over his head, but saves the group more often than expected
 - Serves as the bridge between the mundane world and harmonic theory